 Want to know what happens and what to do when baby falls off the bed?
 Are you worried baby may have a brain injury after he fell off the bed while sleeping or on the changing table?
-I’m going to share with you important tips of what to do the minute your baby falls off the bed.
+I’m going to share with you important tips of what to do if baby fell off the bed but seems ok.
 But, first know that even though this is a scary experience, you’re not the only parent going through this.

 I’m a life coach for moms who helps moms stress LESS and enjoy motherhood MORE!
 If you want 1:1 support to help you feel more confident as a mom, deal with stressful situations in a calm way and support around raising a baby and being a first time mom, click here!
 I can help you 🙂

 1.Can a baby falling cause brain damage?

 The quick answer to this question is NO. Baby falling and hitting his head does not mean he has brain damage.
 Even though baby’s head is delicate and sensitive, it protects baby’s brain.
 The fall needs to impact the brain directly in some way to be considered brain damage.

 If you’re a first time mom, make sure to read my ebook “The first time mom” where I teach you how to rock the first year of motherhood so that you can feel confident in knowing exactly what to do as a mom!

 2. Can a baby sleep after a fall?

 This one is a tricky one because I usually do not make them fall asleep right away after a fall.
 Why?
 Well I followed my moms and family members advice.
 But, the good news is that:

 “Even if your child has had a little bump and doesn’t need to see a doctor right away, keep an eye on him for a few days.
 There’s no need to prevent him from sleeping, and a restorative nap after an emotional trauma like a scary fall can be comforting”. (source)

 Want your baby to teach your baby to self soothe?
 So he can sleep by himself and longer through the night?
 You must read the self soothe ebook!